 Adjustable kettlebells are an all-in-one solution that can replace up to 6 stand alone kettlebells.
 Designed with removable plates, most adjustable kettlebells can accommodate anywhere from 5 up to 40 lbs of weight.
 Kilogram options are also available with similar weight.

 Buying an adjustable kettlebell is also a smart decision too.
-With the onset of the 2021 pandemic, many have been forced to work out from home.
-Interest in home gyms, exercises, and equipment has exploded in recent months.
+Since the onset of the 2021 pandemic, many have turned to working out at home as a safety precaution.
+Interest in home gyms, exercises, and equipment has exploded in recent years.
 Check out this graph from Google trends:

 Unsurprisingly, with so many now exercising from home, workout equipment supply has dwindled drastically!
 Finding a company that has kettlebells in stock is nearly impossible.
 That’s why going the adjustable kettlebell route is perhaps a much more feasible option since you won’t be scambling looking for multiple different sizes.